puppetlabs/puppet-docs/source/guides/deployment_guide/dg_intro_install.markdown

 * The installer creates a log file, `install_log.lastrun.<hostname>` which can be very useful for debugging install issues.

 * Similarly, the installer generates an `answers.lastrun.<hostname>` file that can help prompt your memory for things like, say, the console's hostname or the mySQL password.
+*Important* You will want to delete this file or move it to a secured location after your install to eliminate the plaintext record of these passwords.

 ### Managing Certificates
 Once you've gotten all the parts installed where you want them, it's time to get agents connected to their master.
 This is done by sending certificate signing requests (CSR's) from the agents to a certificate authority (CA).
 By default, the CA is the same server as the master.
 In any case, the CA and certificate signing process is a vital part of PE's security infrastructure.
 Make sure it is well protected.